 You’d just finished bathing the kids, getting them into their pajamas, and tucking them into bed for the night.
-But just as you’re ready to relax, you see the explosion of toys across the floor.
+But just as you’re ready to relax, you see the clutter of toys across the floor.

 Instead of reading a book or watching a movie, you’re bent over picking up toys and putting them back where they belong.
 Sure, doing it yourself is quicker, but done long enough, and you get tired of picking up the mess that they made.